Slides 📊

 labs(title = "QQ Plot of Residuals")

-Normality Conclusion: With only 14 observations, assessing normality is challenging.
-The histogram shows roughly symmetric distribution with no extreme outliers.
+Normality: The histogram shows roughly symmetric distribution with no extreme outliers.
 The QQ plot shows some fluctuation but no systematic departures from linearity.
-The normality assumption appears reasonable, though not definitively satisfied.
+The normality assumption appears reasonable, though drawing a definitive conclusion is challenging due to small sample size.

 summary(fit)